seth-bradshaw/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+on line 53 they use the paramater created in the outter function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Both results will say Dan rolled a ... but the number has the possiblity of being different every roll.
 c.
 What is the lexical scope of `newRoll`?
+personalDice

 ### Task 3 - Stretch Goals